sourcegraph/about/handbook/engineering/distribution/goals.md

 - **Owner**: TBD
 - **Status**: Not started.
 Unknown amount of work.
 - **Outcomes**:
-  - It is simple to identify when a commit has been deployed to an environment
+  - It is simple to identify when a commit has been deployed to an environment.
+  - Developers are notified when their PR is deployed to an environment.
+  - Deployments display information about the artifact they are deploying.
+  - We are able to rollback to or redeploy a previous version.
+  - Stretch: We can correlate deployments to Grafana metrics and Stackdriver logs.
+  - Stretch: Branches can trigger a parallel `sourcegraph-frontend` deployment.
-  - We can trigger a deployment via a `/` command in Slack
+  - TBD: We can trigger a deployment via a `/` command in Slack.
-  - Stretch: Branches can trigger a parallel `sourcegraph-frontend` deployment
 - **Milestones**: TBD

 ### Any engineer at Sourcegraph can create a release for all of our supported deployment types by running a single command